kalnajslab-org/StratoCore_LPC/platformio/PlatformIO.md

 This document describes how to work in the
-VSCode PlatformIO environment, using the identical code base, and with no changes to the ArduinoIDE workflow.
+VSCode PlatformIO environment, using the identical code base, and still allows you to use the ArduinoIDE.

 ## Install PlatfromIO in VSCode